Identifying trends in safety performance

 ILO has a suite of resources available for industry use including fact sheets, toolboxes, in addition to resources from previous years.

-The Department of Mines and Petroleum is committed to working with industry to reduce serious accidents and incidents, and provide tangible support in achieving a positive cultural change.
+The Department of Mines, Industry Regulation and Safety is committed to working with industry to reduce serious accidents and incidents, and provide tangible support in achieving a positive cultural change.

 To support this commitment, the department has compiled a list of resources available to industry which highlight the importance of optimising the collection and use of occupational safety and health data.